View Bernice KEENAN's Notice on nzherald.co.nz and share memories

 |

 KEENAN, Bernice Freda (nee Jury).
 Passed away peacefully on 10 August 2020, aged 83.
 Dearly beloved wife of late Peter Keenan, cherished mother of Tony, Steven, Lucy, Angela and Matthew, as well as loved by many Grandchildren and Great Grandchildren.
-A Rosary service will be held on Thursday 13 August at 6.30pm and the Funeral service will be held on Friday 14 August at 10.30am, both at Holy Cross Catholic Church, 2 Lavelle Road, Henderson.
+Due to the lockdown situation, the Rosary service scheduled to be held on Thursday 13 August at 6.30pm at Holy Cross Catholic Church, 2 Lavelle Road Henderson has now been cancelled.
+The Funeral service held on Friday 14 August at 10.30am, will now be held in the Main Chapel of Morrison Funeral Home, 220 Universal Drive, Henderson.
+All communications regarding attendance are to be made direct C/- funeral home.